Gynecomastia is when the male breast is larger than usual, usually caused by an estrogen and testosterone hormone imbalance.

 Surgeons most often use the intra-areolar incision, which goes along the bottom part of the areola; the length of the incision depends on your anatomy.

-One of the most popular gynecomastia procedures today is the ‘pull through’ method.
+One of the most popular gynecomastia surgery procedures today is the ‘pull through’ method.
 First, your surgeon makes a tiny incision at the edge of the areola.
 Then, after liposuction, the glandular tissue is pulled through the small incision.

 However, ultrasonic liposuction isn’t effective if you have glandular gynecomastia; this condition requires excision surgery for best results.